Craniosacral Therapy And Remote Sessions

 That being said, a rift began to form between many of the different practitioners as to whether or not it's still "craniosacral therapy."
 I'm of the school of thinking that it's something else because there are certain physiological limits on what I can support without physical contact.
 What I see as the most fundamental aspect of my practice still remains though, whether in person or virtually; the ability to activate the client's parasympathetic nervous system and guide them to rebalance the central nervous system.
 Thus, a properly trained biodynamic craniosacral therapist can work with insomnia, pain management, headaches, anxiety, depression, and trauma remotely with a client's full attention.

 I still, however, would say that this is not craniosacral therapy.
-My clients can't feel the warmth of my hands, the subtle bone movements are not as easy to track accurately from my end, and the few procedures that require a bit more pressure, particularly TMJ and other dental issues, are considerably more difficult to support.
+My clients can't feel the warmth of my hands, the subtle bone movements might not be felt as vividly as an in-person session, and the few procedures that require a bit more pressure, particularly TMJ and other work for the jaw, are considerably more difficult to support.
 So what I'm trying to say as plainly as possible, is that distance sessions are supportive and have real value and well studied craniosacral therapists have the ability to offer them, but they are not actual craniosacral sessions and calling it that delegitimizes the modality itself.

 As it stands, no matter how many clients we support; no matter how much progress our clients see; no matter how many published journals, articles, or books that we write; and no matter how many new discoveries are found in science and medicine that support our work; the allopathic medical community as well as much of the general public will still continue to look at us as voodoo new age hippies trying to con people with "pseudo science."
 Do a google search on "craniosacral therapy" and you can see how many doctors in the medical community love to discredit us, the same way they used to discredit osteopaths, chiropracters, and acupunctarists.